gwu-montreal/know-your-rights/copy-src/en/04-who-are-we.md

 ### About Game Workers Unite Montréal

-GWU Montréal is the local chapter of Game Workers Unite, a international organization of people dedicated to advocating for workers' rights in the games industry.
-GWU is not a union, but is helping build labour power across the globe.
+**GWU Montréal** is the local chapter of Game Workers Unite, an international organization of people dedicated to advocating for workers' rights in the games industry.
+GWU is not a union, but is helping organize workers across the globe.
 Montréal is notable for the number of game companies it hosts – workers here are a powerful force.
 Together, we can achieve better working conditions, recognition, and mutual support for all.